apache/apisix-website/website/docs/general/committer-guide.md

 7. Improve processes and tools

-8. Guide new contributors join community.
+8. Guide new contributors to join the community.

 ## How to become an APISIX PMC?